lifwanian/how-to-build-an-ios-messaging-app/en/create_an_application_on_jiver_dashboard.md

-# Create an application on JIVER Dashboard
+# Create an Application on JIVER Dashboard

 First of all, you must create an application on JIVER Dashboard for using it.